 To combat this, he recommends exploring courses and training offered by APICS, an organization for those in supply chain and operations management, to better understand SCM and the role a logistician plays.
 Additionally, a degree program focused squarely on Supply Chain and Logistics Management can provide an excellent foundation for understanding how all of the individual elements of supply chain management fit together.

 6. It's been dubbed a “Best Business Job”

 That’s right!
-U.S. News & World Report ranked logistician number six on their Best Business Jobs list and number 26 on their 100 Best Jobs list.
-Several factors contribute to these rankings, including median salary, job prospects and stress level.
-With recognition like this, it’s no wonder you’re interested in pursuing this profession.
+U.S. News & World Report ranked logistician number 18 on their 2020 Best Business Jobs list.3 Several factors contribute to these rankings, including median salary, unemployment rate, job prospects, work-life balance and stress level.

 7. Education is an important first step

 How can you qualify yourself to help fill the void?
 By getting educated!
-We used real-time job analysis software to examine nearly 50,000 logistics job postings from the past year.* The data revealed that 76 percent of employers prefer candidates to have a bachelor’s degree.
-The BLS also states that while an associate degree will qualify you for some positions, bachelor’s degrees are becoming more desirable due to the increased complexity of the field.
+We used real-time job analysis software to examine over 70,000 logistics job postings from the past year and found that 70 percent were seeking candidates with a bachelor’s degree at a minimum.4 The BLS also states that while an associate’s degree will qualify you for some positions, bachelor’s degrees are becoming more desirable due to the increased complexity of the field.2

 Motivation is another factor that helps logisticians catch the eye of their bosses, according to Sharma.
 “Managers are always looking for the next leader within the ranks who is motivated, knows the nuances of the spectrum and is willing to develop vertical knowledge,” he adds.